Oh Klaus! It's so good to see you again! How was it in the concentration camp? Second German:

 - The Union equivalent was Camp Douglas.

 - To give an idea of how bad the treatment of prisoners was at Andersonville, the response of General Sherman and his troops upon seeing the condition of surviving PO Ws was to burn the south.
+In addition, the commander of Andersonville was the only Confederate officer executed for war crimes after the fighting was over.

 - Nazi prisons and concentration camps, as one can very well imagine, are among the most notorious examples of this trope.